Mission Trip Fundraising

-If you or your church group are gearing up for a mission trip, you know that the associated expenses for travel can add up quickly.
-Mission trip fundraising efforts are used to cover costs for church members to go on mission trips.
-With mission trip fundraising, donations raised will generally go towards travel costs, supplies, and funding missionaries needs (food, medicine, shelter) while on a mission.
+If your church group is gearing up for a mission trip, you know that the associated expenses add up quickly.
+Mission trip fundraising efforts cover costs for church members to travel and complete mission trips.
+With mission trip fundraising, donations will generally go towards travel costs, supplies, and funding for missionaries’ needs, including food, medicine, and housing costs while on a mission.

 Why Are Missions Important?

 Mission trips play a crucial role in the lives of countless people in the developing world each year.
-For this reason, many churches in the United States have mission teams made up of church members and church youth who travel to serve the less fortunate while spreading the word of the Lord.
-These mission trips often have a specific mission or focus project – which may include rebuilding towns afflicted by natural disasters, setting up permanent or temporary health clinics, and helping communities struggling with disease or starvation.
+Many churches in the United States have mission teams of church members and church youth who travel to serve the less fortunate while spreading the word of the Lord.
+These short-term mission trips often have a specific mission or focus project, including rebuilding towns afflicted by natural disasters, setting up permanent or temporary health clinics, and helping communities struggling with disease or starvation.

 Mission work is a staple of the evangelical and other church communities, and many are called to do this type of work on a more long-term basis.
-Churches may also choose to sponsor a mission family that lives in the area where mission work is being done.
-The Church then supplements their income with the money raised from donations to help them serve the community in need on behalf of the church.
+Churches may also choose to sponsor a missionary or mission family that lives in the area where vital mission work is being done.
+The Church then supplements their income with the money raised from donations to help them fund the work of serving the community in need on behalf of the church.

 How to Raise Funds for a Mission Trip

-Now that you have laid the foundation for planning and preparing for mission trip fundraising, what are the best ways to raise donations for this cause?
-As with all fundraising initiatives, there is never one answer.
-There are many different kinds of fundraising initiatives that can help individuals and groups raise money for a mission trip.
-Choosing the right fundraising activities for your church or church group is part of your journey.
+Now that you have laid the foundation for planning and preparing for mission trip fundraising, what are the best ways to raise donations for your cause?
+There is never one answer that works for everyone.
+Many fundraising initiatives can help individuals and mission groups raise money for their trips.
+Choosing the right fundraiser for your church or church group is part of your journey.

-Whatever you decide on for your fundraising initiative, make sure you provide an easy way for people to make contributions.
-Our Donation Software for churches allows churches and organizations to set up a personalized web page to upload photos, explain your mission and collect secure donations online.
+Whatever you decide for your fundraising campaign, ensure you provide an easy way for people to contribute.
+Our Donation software for churches allows faith-based communities to set up a web page and upload photos, explain the mission, and collect secure donations online.

 Write Mission Trip Fundraising Letters

-Writing a simple, sincere letter can be one of the most effective ways to raise money for a mission trip, especially if coming from church youth group members.
-A member of a church youth group can raise hundreds or thousands of dollars by sending out well-written letters to everyone they know.
+Writing a simple, sincere appeal can be one of the easiest and most effective ways to raise money for a mission trip, especially if it comes from church youth group members.
+A church youth group member can raise hundreds or thousands of dollars by sending a well-written support letter to everyone they know.
 Make sure not to limit the appeal to just friends and family.
-Send letters to neighbors, co-workers, local businesses and people in the community.
-There is no harm in informing people about a good cause, and the worst they can say is that they have no money to contribute.
+Send letters to neighbors, co-workers, local businesses, and community members.
+There is no harm in informing people about a good cause; the worst they can say is that they have no money to contribute.
 However, you will find that many people decide to give something, even if it’s a small amount.
-All of those small amounts add up quickly, but sending out all of these letters and asking donors to return check donations can be timely and costly.
+Those small amounts add up quickly, but sending out all these letters and asking donors to return check donations can be timely and costly.

 Launch a Mission Trip Fundraising Website

 Luckily, now there is a better way than the traditional fundraising letter.
-Youth groups and others who wish to fundraise for mission trips can now find success with crowdfunding software.
-This is how online crowdfunding for non-profits works:
+Youth groups and others who wish to fundraise for mission trips can now find success by using our free crowdfunding software.
+This is how a church crowdfunding campaign works:

 - A church administrator establishes a fundraising website

-- Those interested in raising money for the mission trip register on the website and a personal page is generated for them
+- Those interested in raising money for the mission trip register on the fundraising site, and a personal page is generated

-- Each mission trip participant then manages their personal fundraising page with includes their personal mission statement, a fundraising thermometer and social media links
+- Each mission trip participant manages their fundraising page, which includes their mission statement, a fundraising goal thermometer, and social media links

-- They then invite friends and family to support your church or their mission trip through secure, online donations.
+- They then invite friends and family to support the church or mission trip through secure online donations

 - Administrators can easily view reports for all fundraisers and see how much everyone has raised